Chouffy/chouffy.github.io/notes/server_softwares/Nextcloud.md

 OK, it's not an app, just a script that I run every 6 hours.

-You need to set-up first a DynHost username - see [this documentation](https://docs.ovh.com/gb/en/domains/hosting_dynhost/).
+You need to set-up first a DynHost username - see [this documentation](https://docs.ovh.com/gb/en/domains/hosting_dynhost/) and calculate the [basic header](https://www.blitter.se/utils/basic-authentication-header-generator/).

 ```bash
 #!/bin/bash